 In 2023, the CTS PhD program received a change to the accreditation rules and thus no longer requires students to be in-person for coursework.
-Courses may now be taken online, but the majority of online coursework must take place in a synchronous format - that is, in real time on Zoom.
+Courses may now be taken online, but students must ensure that at least half of their online coursework is taken in a synchronous (in real time) format.
+Online courses that are 100% synchronous will meet for three hours each week on Zoom.
+Other courses may meet on Zoom for a portion of this time.
+When all 12 of a student's courses are considered together, the average amount of synchronous course time should be equivalent to at least six fully synchronous online courses.

 Other formats that elective courses may take include:

-- Semester-long face-to-face courses at CTS or another of the ACTS schools or University of Chicago
+- Semester-long face-to-face courses at CTS or another of the ACTS schools or at the University of Chicago

 - Intensive courses and study tours

 - Directed reading courses (see below)